-Thank you for agreeing to serve as a preceptor for our graduate nursing leadership student, (insert student's name), and for allowing her to complete clinical hours for NUR 5830 Leadership & Quality Improvement in Clinical Microsystems on your unit.
+Thank you for agreeing to serve as a preceptor for our graduate nursing leadership student, , and for allowing them to complete clinical hours for NUR 5830 Leadership & Quality Improvement in Clinical Microsystems on your unit.
 I am attaching a copy of the syllabus, so that you have a better understanding of the work the student will be doing in order to meet the course requirements.

 The student will be responsible for completing a 5 P (purpose, patients, professionals, process, & patterns) assessment of your clinical microsystem (unit).
-If you wish more info on that, please the Institute for Excellence in Health and Social Systems Knowledge Center and view the appropriate workbook that corresponds to your type of microsystem (e.g. inpatient, outpatient, specialty, etc).
+If you wish more info on that, please go to http://clinicalmicrosystem.org/knowledge-center/workbooks/ and view the appropriate workbook that corresponds to your type of microsystem (e.g. inpatient, outpatient, specialty, etc).
 The completion of this assessment will require that the student assimilate certain data necessary for the completion of the assessment.
 All data gathered by the student will be kept confidential by the student; I will be the only one reading their report for the purposes of evaluation and feedback.
 Based on the findings of the 5P assessment, the student will be charged with leading a quality improvement project in the microsystem.